MicrosoftDocs/azure-reference-other/studio-module-reference/index.md

 ---
 # Azure Machine Learning Studio: algorithm and module help

-Azure Machine Learning is a cloud predictive analytics service that makes it possible to quickly create and deploy predictive models as analytics solutions.
+Azure Machine Learning Studio is a cloud predictive analytics service that makes it possible to quickly create and deploy predictive models as analytics solutions.
 The machine learning tools are mostly cloud-based services, which eliminates setup and installation concerns because you can work through your web browser on any internet-connected PC.

 + Sign in to your [Machine Learning Studio workspace](https://studio.azureml.net/Home) and get started.